Skip to Content

 Can I make this in advance?

-Yes, but it is best to not exceed 4-5 hours because the pears become mushy if left much longer.
+Yes, but it is best not to exceed 4-5 hours because the pears become mushy if left much longer.

-If you want to make this in advance follow my recipe to stage 6 then set aside the poaching syrup and the pears and raisins to cool.
+If you want to make this in advance, follow my recipe to stage 6, then set aside the poaching syrup and the pears and raisins to cool.

-When you are ready to serve heat the pears over a medium heat and the syrup, then make up the chantilly cream.
+When you are ready to serve, heat the pears over a medium heat and the syrup, then make up the chantilly cream.

 Overhead dessert wine poached pears with golden raisins and Chantilly cream.